mickfuzz/phd4/_posts/2021-10-29-project-and-design-approaches.md

 ### ACTIVITY - USING DESIGN APPROACHES IN THE CLASSROOM

-Ask you self some of the following questions.

-- Are learners x?
-- Are learners y?
+You can ask you self the following questions to try to check if you can use some of the beneficial aspects of design-based approaches in your classroom.

-- Are learners z?
+- Are learners able to see explore the details of exemplar materials?
+- Are learners able to think and articulate the perspective of users of projects as they start to consider the design for what they are creating?
+- Are learners helped to come up with ideas with ideation techniques that scaffold the creative process?

+As part of the Rise Programme at the MMU I've created or helped to create three online courses which explore hands on ways to use design thinking. https://rise.mmu.ac.uk/category/enterprise/design-thinking/ - At the time of publishing resources are open to all you just need to log in.

 ## Projects and Project Based Learning